otihub/datgists/addingImagesToGists.md

-# Adding Images to Gist
+# Adding Images to a Gist

 ## Intro
 A picture is worth a thousands words.
 So lets learn how to add an image to your Gist.